Amsterdam Quarterly Frequently Asked Questions

 Q. How many issues has Amsterdam Quarterly published?

-A. As of June 2018, Amsterdam Quarterly has published twenty-two online issues and seven, print-on-demand, compilation yearbook anthologies.
+A. As of March 2023, Amsterdam Quarterly has published thirty-six online issues and twelve, print-on-demand, compilation yearbook anthologies.

 Q. Which genres has Amsterdam Quarterly published?

-A. Amsterdam Quarterly has published work in the following eleven genres: art, article, drama, essay, fiction, interview, memoir, photo essay, photography, poetry and review.
+A. Amsterdam Quarterly has published work in the following twelve genres: art, article, drama, essay, fiction, interview, memoir, news, photoessay, photography, poetry, and review.

 Q. What types of work might a typical issue of Amsterdam Quarterly include?